gax1985/OpenCorporation/The Operating System.md

->##### 2. Docker's Swarm Mode
+>##### 2. Kubernetes Clusrer
 >
 >> [!summary]
 >
->  Docker's **Swarm Mode** basically manages a group of Docker-running computers, where the administrator would indicate the desired state of the containers, and then Docker's Swarm Mode would maintain the desired state.
+>  Kubernetes' *Cluster* feature refers to a group of interconnected hosts running Kubernetes-based containers, enabling the administrator to utilize automation and scheduling.
+The administrator would have the ability to interact with the API server programmatically, as well as the
 >
 >>[!pros]
 >>
 >>1.
-Docker is widely used by developers and other users across the tech-industry!
+Kubernetes is widely used by developers and other users across the tech-industry, much like **Docker**!
 >>2.
-Due to Docker's popularity, we have tons of resources online in case we run into challenges
+Kubernetes' Cluster would have the ability to balance the computing resources across the cluster!
 >
 >
 >>[!cons]
 >>
->>Docker is quite vulnerable to **Container Escape**, which involves the attacker being able to escape the confines of the container.
-For more information on this vulnerability, please check out the following page :
+>>Kubernetes may appear a bit too technical (where there is a will, there is a way )
 >>
 >>   [Container Escape: All You Need is Cap (Capabilities) (cybereason.com)](https://www.cybereason.com/blog/container-escape-all-you-need-is-cap-capabilities)
 >>